Initialisation from lattice Boltzmann to multi-step Finite Difference methods: modified equations and discrete observability: A more precise evaluation of the number of initialisation schemes

 The \fd scheme coming from $\annhilitaingPolyGinzburg(\timeShift)$ becomes a leap-frog scheme for $\relaxationParameter_2 = 2$.
 Otherwise, it is a centered discretisation with a certain amount of numerical dissipation.
-A first question which might arise concerns the modified equation for the \bulkScheme{} obtained using $\determinant (\timeShift \identity - \schemeMatrix)$, see \Cref{alg:CorrespondingFDScheme}, \emph{versus} those obtained by $\annhilitaingPolyGinzburg(\timeShift)$, see \Cref{alg:CorrespondingFDSchemeGinzburh}.
+A first question which might arise concerns the modified equation for the \bulkScheme{} obtained using $\determinant (\timeShift \identity - \schemeMatrix)$, see \Cref{alg:CorrespondingFDScheme}, \emph{versus} that obtained by $\annhilitaingPolyGinzburg(\timeShift)$, see \Cref{alg:CorrespondingFDSchemeGinzburh}.
 The answer is that they are same at any order because the eigenvalue $(\relaxationParameter_2 - 1)$ does not contribute to the consistency (being constant through wavenumbers and thus being a mere numerical eigenvalue) and it can be easily checked that $\annhilitaingPolyGinzburg(\timeShift)$ yields the same modified equation, since it contains the consistency eigenvalue \cite{strikwerda2004finite}.
-As far as stability is concerned, the stability constraints for the two \bulkScheme s are the same because $|\relaxationParameter_2 - 1| \leq 1$ for $\relaxationParameter_2 \in ]0, 2]$.
+As far as stability is concerned, the stability constraints for the two \bulkScheme s are the same because $|\relaxationParameter_2 - 1| < 1$ for $\relaxationParameter_2 \in ]0, 2[$.
+The case $\relaxationParameter_2 = 2$ might produce instabilities because of the presence of multiple roots in $\determinant(\timeShift \identity - \fourierTransformed{\schemeMatrix})$ on the unit circle.
+However, in this case, there is an additional conserved moment $\discreteMoment_3$ and we know that the \emph{von Neumann} condition for systems is that no root is outside the unit circle (no precise indication is provided for those on the unit circle), but this is only necessary for stability \cite[Theorem 5.2.2]{gustafsson1995time}.
+Therefore, the presence of multiple eigenvalues on the unit circle (and in particular those concerning consistency which are now more than one) cannot allow to deduce that the scheme is unstable.
 The stability conditions are analytically computed in \Cref{app:StabilityD1Q3}.